cb-nw-4/m6-3-react--redux-continued/__workshop/exercise-4.md

 - `src/store.js`
 - `src/actions.js`

-For this workshop, here are the types of data we'll be dealing with:
+For this workshop, here is what we will need to do:

 - We need to hit our server to get an API key
 - We need to hit Spotify's API to get artist information